December 4-5, 2018

 The National Academies/GoMRI/Sea Grant collaborative workshop series, “Regional priority setting for health, social, and economic disruption from spills,” kicked off December 4 with a two-day event in Houma, Louisiana.
 Community members gathered to discuss physical, mental, social, economic, cultural, and spiritual impacts from oil spills.
 Emergency responders explained the existing framework for preparing and responding to oil and chemical spills, researchers revealed their findings about public health impacts, and community representatives also shared their experiences.
 Participants engaged in multiple breakout groups to discuss local and regional public health and disaster issues.

-Scroll down to view event pictures and videos of presentations and discussions.
+Scroll down to view videos of presentations and discussions.

 Chris Hale, Welcome and overview

 Mike Sams, Pollution contingency planning and response overview